 Donna joined the office in 2001, rising to the challenge of becoming Company Secretary some years later.
-Donna deals with all of Animal Aunts accounts and as well as her normal duties of answering the phone dealing with new Clients and Aunts and sending Aunts all over the country to their various assignments.
+Donna deals with all of Animal Aunts accounts and as well as her normal duties of answering the phone dealing with new and existing Clients and Aunts as well as sending Aunts all over the country to their various assignments.

 Seonaid was brought up in Aberdeenshire where she grew up with dogs from the start, her first dog was a much loved Dachshund.
 Seonaid had various other pets, hamsters, rabbits and her brother also had ferret named Tiddles as she used to wee when she was allowed into the house.

-After leaving school, Seonaid worked in equine establishments not only working with horses and ponies but dealing with other farm animals including pigs, goats, sheep and cattle and chickens.
+After leaving school, Seonaid worked in equine establishments not only working with horses and ponies but dealing with other farm animals including pigs, goats, chickens, sheep and cattle.